Marana to see several new restaurant openings in 2020

 2020 will bring three new restaurants to Marana.

-Serial Grillers, Bisbee Breakfast Club and Chuy’s Mesquite Broilers are opening outposts in the northwest side town of about 45,000.
+Serial Grillers, Bisbee Breakfast Club and Chuy’s Mesquite Broiler are opening outposts in the northwest side town of about 45,000.

 Serial Grillers likely will beat the other two to the punch when it hosts its grand opening Feb.
 6 for the restaurant at 5660 W. Cortaro Farms Road, off Interstate 10.
 It will be the fourth location of the restaurant, known for its craft beers, pizza and sandwiches named after made-for Hollywood serial killers.